Michigan Laws and Incentives

 Charge Up Michigan Placement Project

-The Michigan Department of Environment, Great Lakes, and Energy (EGLE) provides funding for public or private organization for the installation of direct current fast charging (DCFC) stations, site preparation, and networking fees and signage.
+The Michigan Department of Environment, Great Lakes, and Energy (EGLE) provides funding for public or private organizations for the installation of direct current (DC) fast charging stations, site preparation, and networking fees and signage.
 Applicants must be enrolled in a utility electric vehicle (EV) program.
 Grants are equal to the lesser of 33.3% of the total cost of the project or a direct match of the electric utility funding, up to $70,000.
 For more information, including eligibility requirements and application, see the EGLE EV Charger Funding Opportunities website.

 Natural Gas Fueling Station Air Quality Permit Exemption